 The coach is there to broaden your perspective, develop skills and strategies, support you, and push you out of your comfort zone.”

-Songya is a consultant and coach with accreditations from AOEC, MITT, Happy Ltd, and LEVEL7.
-With a balanced creative-analytical mind, she helps individuals to develop key leadership skills and self-awareness to uncover who they are and what they want so they can lead with certainty and authenticity.
+Songya is a consultant and coach accredited by AOEC, MITT, Happy Ltd, and LEVEL7.
+With a balanced creative-analytical mind, she helps individuals to develop essential leadership skills and self-awareness to uncover who they are and what they want so they can lead with certainty and authenticity.

 Coaching can be a transformative experience if you come forward fully ready to embrace what might emerge.
 My most rewarding coaching relationships are ones where the client chose coaching, not where they were forced.

 Katee is an international keynote speaker, proven coach, author, and strategic leader.
 She focuses on building diverse and inclusive teams.
 Katee listens to your professional and personal needs to help build a plan to maximize your success.

 Locations: A lot of Katee’s coaching work is done virtually.
 She is located in Phoenix, Arizona, and can also meet in person for those who are local.